 Water resistance: 30 meters

-Strap: Rolled-edge hand made black alligator leather with 18-carat red gold ardillon buckle
+Strap: Rolled-edge hand made black alligator leather with 18-karat red gold ardillon buckle

 Crystal: Sapphire, antireflective